ruturajkanake/predicting-students-attentiveness/README.md

 # Running the application

 1. Run MongoDB in the background or connect to the online server.
 2. Inside the root folder run the command "npm run dev".
-The web application will get opened in your default browser.
+The web application will get opened in your default browser or go to http://localhost:3000 in your browser.